rdking/ClassicJS/README.md

 const Ex3 = Classic(String, {...});
 ```

+The object you pass to `Classic` will be used to create a prototype for the new class.
+So you can think of it effectively as the prototype.
+However, the actual prototype produced will not be assignment compatible with this object.
+With the change of a boolean option, the keys used for the prototype object can switch between being a symbol or the more common strings (`PRIVATE === "private"`).
+All keys are optional, but you can only place properties under these keys.
+ClassicJS throws an error if it finds an out-of-place entry.

 ### Structure:
 Normally, when using ES6 classes, every instance created looks something like this: